 underlines that increased equity funding for European companies is key and therefore strongly welcomes the Listing Act proposed by the Commission;

-- believes that bringing family-owned companies to capital markets would open up untapped potential to attract capital for growth, and a multiple-voting rights regime helps families to retain control, making listing more attractive to them;
+believes that bringing family-owned companies to capital markets would open up untapped potential to attract capital for growth, and a multiple-voting rights regime helps families to retain control, making listing more attractive to them.
+The EESC agrees that a detailed framework design should be produced at the national level, while encouraging high-level EU harmonisation;

-- welcomes the Commission's initiative to streamline the contents of a prospectus that would significantly reduce costs and burden for issuers.
-In this context the EESC welcomes the proposal to give issuers the choice to publish a prospectus in English only.
+welcomes the proposal to give issuers the choice to publish a prospectus in English only.
 However, publication of a full-scale document, and not only the summary, in national languages would empower local retail investors.
-Using "English-only" issuance documents would hinder the development of a national retail investment base.
+Using "English-only" issuance documents would hinder the development of a national retail investment base;